 Make the most of all that London nightlife has to offer by investigating the newest batch of the capital’s drinking dens.
 Our resident bar reviewer, Keith Barker-Main, is here to guide you through the best-rated bars and pubs he has visited over the past month.
-Scroll on for five freshly opened bars and pubs all vying to become your new favourite drinking spot.
+Scroll on for five freshly opened bars and pubs all vying to become your new favourite local.

 The Fox & Pheasant, Chelsea

 What: James Blunt may not be to everyone’s taste but the ‘You’re Beautiful’ singer is a smash hit with the Chelsea set, having rescued one of the area’s prettiest Victorian pubs and improved it by adding a smart new rear-courtyard dining room with retractable roof.
 Rock up here for weekend brunch and Sunday roast, modern English pub food, draft beer and cocktails.

 Where: 1 Billing Road, SW10 9UJ

 What: Away from the tumult of the drinking and dining spots packing the lobby of Soho House’s huge luxury hotel, a new bar has been squeezed into what was hitherto The Ned’s presumably under-subscribed ‘library’.
 The most popular read here now is the list of Champagne marques, while Martinis are prepped, Downton-style, à table, from the contents of a perambulating trolley.

 The Lost Alpaca, Covent Garden

 What: Lima Floral’s low-key Bajo Bar has been relaunched as the Lost Alpaca, and while things might be unchanged decor-wise, there is a snappy new range of cócteles bursting with Latin American flavour.
 We love its take on the Pisco Sour, as well as Dulce de Martini, a sweet, creamy Lima take on Espresso Martini.
 Latin lagers work well with bar snacks of beef empanadas or fried chicken.